Max Skladanowsky: Career

 Max had constructed a new camera with a Geneva drive in the autumn of 1895, and the new single-lens Bioskop-II projector in the summer of 1896.

 They also recorded new films (on 63mm-wide celluloid), much needed since the old ones started to get damaged, including the fiction film Komische Begegnung im Tiergarten zu Stockholm (Comical Encounter in Djurgården, Stockholm) in August 1896 with professional actors from the Victoria Theatre company.
 It was the first film recorded in Sweden.
 They returned to Berlin in February 1897, and shot several crowded urban street scenes.
 The new films were thought to meet the taste of new audiences and were much needed since the older films started to wear out.
 However, the investments proved to be in vain as a proposed return to the Wintergarten was not approved, their trade license was not renewed as the authorities believed there were already too many film exhibitors active in town, and they managed to find one venue for a second tour.
 Eventually, the last Bioskop show by the Skladanosky brothers took place in Stettin on 30 March 1897.

 Skladanowsky's grave of honour in Berlin-Niederschönhausen.

-After this Skladanowsky returned to his former photographic activities including the production of flip books and further magic lantern shows.
+After this, Skladanowsky returned to his former photographic activities, including the production of flip books and further magic lantern shows.
 He also sold amateur film cameras and projectors and produced 3-D anaglyph image slides.
 His company Projektion für Alle also produced a number of films in the early 20th century, some directed by Eugen, his younger brother, but with little success.
-In his later years Skladanowsky was accused in the press of exaggerating his role in the early days of cinema, most notably by the pioneering cameraman Guido Seeber.
+In his later years, Skladanowsky was accused in the press of exaggerating his role in the early days of cinema, most notably by the pioneering cameraman Guido Seeber.

 When the Nazis came to power in 1933, they investigated the Skladanowsky family's background to determine if they were Polish Jews.
 Because Skladanowsky was of non-Jewish origins, he was elevated by the Nazis as a great German cinema innovator.
-On May 4 1933, an event at Berlin's Atrium cinema honoring Skladanowsky's contributions to German cinema was attended by Joseph Goebbels and in 1935 Adolf Hitler attended a private screening of a Skladanowsky film.
-Skladanowsky was fully supportive of the Nazis, adding "Heil Hitler!" to many of his letters and describing the Bioskop as a non-Jewish and therefore authentically German invention.
+On May 4 1933, an event at Berlin's Atrium cinema honoring Skladanowsky's contributions to German cinema was attended by Joseph Goebbels.
+In 1935, Adolf Hitler attended a private screening of a Skladanowsky film.
+Skladanowsky was fully supportive of the Nazis, adding "Heil Hitler!" to many of his letters and describing the Bioskop as a non-Jewish and, therefore, authentically German invention.
 Skladanowsky's support for the Nazi embrace of his work came during a time of poverty and may have been motivated by profit.
-The Nazis had some ambivalence about his work due to his Polish ancestry and because he had fabricated some of his chronology to exaggerate his influence and by the time of his death in 1939 the Nazis interest in his work had declined.
+The Nazis had some ambivalence about his work due to his Polish ancestry and because he had fabricated some of his chronology to exaggerate his influence.
+By the time of his death in 1939, the Nazis' interest in his work had declined.